Bill Text: DE HB350 | 2023-2024 | 152nd General Assembly | Engrossed

 (g) The Board shall promulgate rules and regulations necessary for the implementation of this subchapter including a schedule for submission of information required from hospitals under § 9953 of this title.

 § 9953.
-Submission of financial information to the Board.
+Submission and analysis of hospital financial information.

-(1) A budget for the forthcoming year, including expenditures and revenues .
+(1) The hospital’s operating budget for the forthcoming year, including expenditures and revenues, redlined to reflect increases and changes from the previous year.

-(3) Financial information, including costs of operations, revenues, assets, liabilities, fund balances, rates, charges, units of service, and wage and salary data .
+(3) Financial information, including costs of operations, revenues, assets, liabilities, rates, charges, units of service, and wage, salary, and other labor costs for each service line and budget category.

 (4) Scope of services and volume of service information, including inpatient services, outpatient services, and ancillary services by type of service provided .